 Building human castles, it is a typical Catalan tradition.
 This is also known as Human Tower building. they are called “Castellers” or “Castells”.
 In whole Catalonia, you have many groups who do this and compete together.
-The Barcelona’s group “Colla”, celebrates in 2022 his 40th anniversary and is the 4th oldest group of Catalunya.
+The Barcelona’s group “Colla” started in 1969 and is the 4th oldest group of Catalunya.

 From Santa Eulalia, the castellers’ season start.
 From that moment on, they train almost every week.
 Tourists may visit these trainings at the Carrer de Bilbao, near the Clot metro station.
 Their trainings our on Tuesday, Thursday and Saturday.
 Only, in August it is closed for holidays.

 The catalan Castellers Tradition is on the list of the UNESCO Intangible Cultural Heritage.
 They also perform all of the world.